M3NI/UiLO/README.md

 2- Relays
 3- Ethernet Shield
 --------------------------------------
+Safety Warning:
-Be careful if you're going to connect high voltage trough the relays, The best option is to put all the dangerous stuff in a box.
+Be careful if you're going to connect high voltage through the relays.

 Peace.